danialfarid/ng-file-upload/README.md

   ngf-validate-force="boolean" // default false, if true file.$error will be set if the dimension or duration
               // values for validations cannot be calculated for example image load error or unsupported video by the browser.
-              // by default it would assume the file is valid if the duration or dimension cannot be calculated by the browser.
+              // by default it would assume the file is valid if the duration or dimension cannot be calculated by the browser. ngf-ignore-invalid="'pattern, maxSize'" // ignore the files that fail the specified validations.
+              // They will just be ignored and won't show up in ngf-model-invalid or make the form invalid.

 >Upload/Drop</div>